 Points of Interest

 In-between and beyond the cities, there are a lot of tourist attractions in Romania.
 Here are the country’s top points of interest that have become hotspots for visitors.

-The striking beauty and remoteness of the castle makes it easy to imagine either character or ruler taking hold of this fortress and that may have played into the imaginary connections to both Vlad the Impaler and Bram Stoker’s Dracula.
+The striking beauty and remoteness of the castle make it easy to imagine either character or ruler taking hold of this fortress, and that may have played into the imaginary connections to both Vlad the Impaler and Bram Stoker’s Dracula.
 Still, visitors often go to the castle to see the open air and art museum.

-Colorful and hand painted headstones make this cemetery a popular place to visit.
+Colorful and hand-painted headstones make this cemetery a popular place to visit.
 Unlike most cemeteries that are rather gothic or dark, this cemetery celebrates life with bright colors.
 Here, each grave gets a colorful painting that tells the story of the deceased.

 Another popular castle in Romania is Corvin Castle, which is sometimes called the Hunyad Castle.
 The towering Gothic architecture sits higher up, while an old wooden bridge gives you access to the castle’s main door.
 Some of the attractions inside the castle include the Bear Pit and dungeon.

 Get Out and Go

 While Romania is closely tied to vampiric legends, the country has a lot more history than just Vlad the Impaler and Dracula.
 Here, the medieval castles have been perfectly preserved and are often set in some of nature’s most dramatic backdrops.
 With bustling cities and remote forests, Romania has a taste of adventure that suits every traveler.